Legends of Arcur

 Human – The most common race in Utand, they are found in all five of the great holds.

-Dwarf – Dwarves are most often found in the northernmost holds, Altlan and Greyfell.
+Dwarf – Iron Dwarves are often found in the northernmost holds, Altlan and Greyfell.
 It is largely because of the Dwarves that Altlan has found such success, given their skill at the forge.
+Stone Dwarves are also abundant, though not as much so as in other countries.

 Kor – Kor are a common sight throughout Utand, only slightly less frequently seen than Humans.
 This is only untrue in Greyfell, where they outnumber the humans by a slight margin.